diogogithub/fun-with-binary/README.md

     of using the software, and if you do not wish to share your modifications, *YOU MAY NOT INSTALL FUN WITH BINARY*.

-Additional library software has been made available (and were referenced in the "Built With" section).
+Additional library software has been made available.
 All of it is Free Software and can be distributed under liberal terms, but those terms may differ in detail from the AGPL's particulars.
 See each package's license file in their official repository for additional terms.

+## New this version

+This is version 2.0 of Fun with Binary and includes the following (key) changes from the previous one:

+- Client <-> Server <-> Arduino was replaced by a Client <-> Arduino structure
+- ESP8266 is now required for Access Point purposes
+- Both modes have become PHP independent (mostly relevant in the offline one)

+The last release, 2.0, gave us these improvements:

+- Significant visual improvement
+- 2 Powers Label switch functionality
+- Offline mode is now lighter and more portable (no computer with webserver required anymore)